synqs/synqs.github.io/content/teaching/2021-quantum-gases/index.md

    url: https://lsf.uni-heidelberg.de/qisserver/rds?state=verpublish&status=init&vmfile=no&publishid=341618&moduleCall=webInfo&publishConfFile=webInfo&publishSubDir=veranstaltung
 ---

 In the upcoming summer semester, I am teaching on ultracold quantum gases.
-The lecture will take place on Fridays from 11am until 4pm.
+The lecture will take place on Fridays from 11am until 1pm, followed by a tutorial from 3 pm until 4 pm.